How Do Websites Get Hacked by Cybercriminals?

 From marketing analytics software to content management systems, these integrations make it easier to run online businesses by offering seamless access between platforms.

-While the benefits are clear, integrations also present a real and significant cybersecurity challenge creating potential backdoors that can be exploited to gain unauthorized access to websites.
-The issue is very similar to leaving your home's backdoor unlocked: although it's convenient, it inadvertently presents an opportunity for ill-intentioned individuals to break in.
+While the benefits are clear, integrations also present a significant cybersecurity challenge, creating potential backdoors that can be exploited to gain unauthorized access to websites.
+The issue is similar to leaving your home's back door unlocked: although it's convenient, it inadvertently presents an opportunity for ill-intentioned individuals to break in.

 Malvertising attacks, a common type of attack on integrations, are initiated when hackers inject malicious code into ads across multiple networks.
 The hackers masquerade as legitimate advertisers using online advertisements as a vehicle to distribute malware.

-The main cybersecurity challenge with integrations lies in the lack of control site owners have over third-party providers.
-Rather than having control themselves, they must place their trust in the security measures of these third parties which may or may not utilize security best practices across the board.
+The main challenge with integrations lies in the lack of control site owners have over third-party providers.
+They must place their trust in the security measures of these third parties, which may or may not utilize security best practices across the board.

-Even though the attack vectors on the web are significant, not all is lost.
+While website threats are constantly evolving, there are proven strategies that can significantly reduce your risk.
 By using tactics such as Defense in Depth principles, multi-factor authentication, firewalls, routine backups, and more, you can keep your site secure.

-Here’s how you can protect your website from hackers in the long term.
+Here’s how you can protect your website from hackers over the long term.

 When combined with other security measures, following DiD principles significantly lowers the risk of a successful attack.